Ocean Grove, New Jersey: Performances and other events

 Since 1980, the Auditorium has hosted an annual memorial service for New Jersey law enforcement officers killed in the line of duty.
-The service includes a full Honor Guard, bagpipe procession, and singing by state high school choirs (Princeton High School and both West Windsor-Plainsboro High School choirs have performed in the past).
+The service includes a full honor guard, bagpipe procession, and singing by state high school choirs (Princeton High School and both West Windsor-Plainsboro High School choirs have performed in the past).
 Police, soldiers, National Guardsmen, executive-level officials, and the governor typically attend.

 The Auditorium is also used during the month of June for high school graduation ceremonies.

 Ocean Grove Camp Meeting Association

-The OGCMA was founded in 1869.
+The OGCMA was established in 1869 and incorporated in 1870.
 Its mission is to "provide opportunities for spiritual birth, growth, and renewal in a Christian seaside setting."

-The OGCMA's president is Dr. Dale C. Whilden.
-He succeeded political analyst Scott Rasmussen, who was president from 2006 to 2011.
-The OGCMA's slogan is "God's Square Mile at the Jersey Shore."

 Tent City

 From May to September of each year, 114 tents are erected around the Great Auditorium.
-These tents form "Tent City," a tradition of the Camp Meeting Association that dates back to 1869.
+These tents form "Tent City", a tradition of the Camp Meeting Association that dates back to 1869.
 Each tent is connected to a shed containing a kitchen and bathroom; the sheds are also used to store the tents during the winter.
 Tents are in such demand that there is a waiting list of over ten years for summer rentals.
 Rent runs from $4,000 to $6,000 per summer.
 All prospective tent inhabitants are interviewed.
 Subletting of tents is not allowed; dogs, cats, and barbecuing are also prohibited.
 Tent inhabitants do not have to be Methodist, but they do have to support the association's spiritual missions.